COVID-19 Response and Schedule Changes

 - If you are sick (especially fever, cough, and/or difficulty breathing), stay home except to get medical care.

-- If you are sick and need to stay home, but you are worried because you need to pick up food for the week, please try to have somebody pick up food for you (they will need your ID and a note from you if they are not in your household).
+- If you are sick or quarantined and need to stay home, but you are worried because you need to pick up food for the week, please try to have somebody pick up food for you (they will need your ID if they are not in your household).
 Or please call us: 604 271 5609.

-- Volunteers and staff of the Richmond Food Bank are required to stay home if they are sick.
+- Volunteers and staff of the Richmond Food Bank are required to stay home for at least 10 days if they show any symptoms of cold/flu, or fever, cough, or difficulty breathing.

-- If you have traveled outside Canada in the last 2 weeks, stay home.
+- If you have traveled outside BC in the last 2 weeks, stay home for at least 14 days.

 - You can call 811 for health advice, or try Richmond Public Health at (604) 233-3150.
 There is also a COVID-19 Information Service number: 1-833-784-4397